sebschlicht/Web-Science-MOOC-update/README.md

   pseudocode: ``if (script.startsWith('Web_Science')) transclude(script) else print(script)``

+# Todo
+after all MOOC items are moved:
+* move templates (?)
+* rebuild templates
+* use new template URLs in MOOC items

 # Moved sites
 **All URLs corrected** implies quiz is moved.
 It also implies script is moved for lesson "Web Content" and later.